Spider Mites on Heartleaf Philodendron — Signs and Treatment

 - 1

-Confirm mites: hold a white sheet of paper beneath a leaf and shake the leaf.
-If tiny moving dots — smaller than a pinhead — appear on the paper, mites are present.
+Confirm mites before treating: hold a plain white sheet of paper beneath a leaf and shake or tap the leaf firmly.
+If tiny moving dots, smaller than a pinhead, appear and crawl across the paper, mites are present and treatment is warranted.

 - 2

-Isolate the plant from others immediately.
-Spider mites travel via air currents and contact between leaves.
+Isolate the plant from others immediately, including moving it away from any nearby pots whose leaves might be touching.
+Spider mites travel via air currents and direct contact between leaves, so proximity alone spreads an infestation.

 - 3

-Rinse the vines under the tap or in the shower, running your fingers along each trailing stem to flip and spray the underside of every heart-shaped leaf — with Heartleaf's cascading habit it's easy to rinse only the leaves facing outward and skip the ones tucked against the stem where mites cluster.
+Rinse the vines under the tap or in the shower, running your fingers along each trailing stem to flip and spray the underside of every heart-shaped leaf — with heartleaf's cascading habit it's easy to rinse only the leaves facing outward and skip the ones tucked against the stem or pole where mites cluster most heavily.

 - 4

-Apply insecticidal soap spray or neem oil solution to all leaf surfaces while they're still wet.
-Follow the manufacturer's directions.
-Ensure thorough coverage of leaf undersides.
+Apply insecticidal soap spray or a neem oil solution to all leaf surfaces while they're still wet from rinsing, following the manufacturer's dilution directions.
+Ensure thorough coverage of leaf undersides specifically, since that's where the majority of feeding and egg-laying happens.

 - 5

-Repeat the water wash and insecticidal soap or neem treatment every 5–7 days for 4 consecutive weeks.
-Spider mite eggs are resistant to most treatments; the repeat cycle kills newly hatched mites before they can reproduce.
+Repeat the water wash and insecticidal soap or neem treatment every five to seven days for four consecutive weeks.
+Spider mite eggs are resistant to most treatments and hatch on a staggered schedule; the repeat cycle kills newly hatched mites before they reach reproductive age themselves.

 - 6

-Raise the humidity around the plant.
-Spider mites reproduce much more slowly in humidity above 50%.
-A humidifier, pebble tray, or frequent misting makes the environment less hospitable to mites.
+Raise the humidity around the plant for the duration of treatment and afterward.
+Spider mites reproduce much more slowly in humidity above roughly 50%.
+A humidifier, a pebble tray beneath the pot, or grouping plants together all help shift the microclimate against them.

 Prevention

-- Wipe leaves monthly with a damp cloth
+- Wipe leaves monthly with a damp cloth, paying attention to undersides

-- Inspect undersides of leaves during monthly care checks
+- Inspect leaf undersides during monthly care checks, focusing on any densely overlapping sections

 Quick Summary